-We spoke with four patients who used the service on the day of inspection and reviewed 27 completed CQC comment cards.
+We spoke with three patients who used the service on the day of inspection and reviewed 30 completed CQC comment cards.
 Patients we spoke with and those who completed comment cards were positive about the care they received about the service.
-They commented that staff were caring, helpful and respectful, treatment was well explained, the practice was clean and that they had no problems getting appointments.
+Patients told us that they could get appointments that suited them, including same day appointments for urgent dental treatments.
+Patients commented very positively about all members of staff.
+They told us that dentists, dental nurses, receptionists and dental hygienists were always welcoming and helpful.
+They also reported that dentists and hygienists explained treatments in a way that they could understand, listened to them and were caring and kind.